Welcome to our Governors’ section.

 Jennifer Bennett – Co-opted Governor, SEND

 “I have lived in South Norwood for over 20 years and am very proud to have served on the governing body for the past 14 years.
-I started as a parent governor and have been involved in various committees, focussing on Children’s Centre activities and Safeguarding.
+I started as a parent governor and have been involved in various committees, focusing on Children’s Centre activities and Safeguarding.
 All three of my children attended either the nursery or the children’s centre.
 In my day job I am a university administrator, supporting staff and students.
 I am also a member of a local theatre where I run the wardrobe department.
-I have found it possible to balance work and volunteering and have gained lots of professional skills from being a governor; it has been a great way to contribute to the community and to be part of a nurturing and high quality setting”
+I have found it possible to balance work and volunteering and have gained lots of professional skills from being a governor; it has been a great way to contribute to the community and to be part of a nurturing and high-quality setting”

 “I joined the Governing Board as a parent governor when my children attended the school 12 years ago.
 Since I have been a Governor, the Board has steered the school through many interesting changes including starting up the Children’s Centre and federating two schools.
 As a result of being on the Board and attending governor training sessions I have developed my personal skills and knowledge which I have found useful both for the Board and in my wider life.”

-Michelle McCann - Co-opted Governor, Finance
+Michelle McCann - Co-opted Governor, Chair, Health and Safety

 “I have been a Co-Opted member the Governing Board since February 2016.
 When I heard the Nursery were looking for Governors I wanted to get involved as I believe that providing the right environment for children at Nursery level is a huge help in preparing them for primary education and sets them on the right path for their life beyond.
 It is an honour to be able to be part of that journey.”